Abbasmo72/Small-Projects/README.md

 This program generates a strong and random password of a specified length.
 The password consists of uppercase and lowercase letters, digits, and special characters.
 The secrets module is used to ensure high-security random password generation.<br>
 To view the file <b>[English README.md](SmallProjects/Tools/safe_pass_generator/Safe_Pass_English.md)</b> and <b>[Persian README.md](SmallProjects/Tools/safe_pass_generator/Safe_Pass_Persian.md)</b> And the complete code <b>[Python Code](SmallProjects/Tools/safe_pass_generator/Safe_Pass_English.py)</b>.
 ### <b>11.
 KeyboardFixer :</b>
+This script takes user input and detects its language (English or Persian).
+It then converts the text to the correct language using a mapping dictionary.
+The corrected text is displayed and copied to the clipboard.
+Counter is used for character counting, and re.sub is used for character replacement.
+This tool is useful for fixing mistyped text due to incorrect keyboard settings.
 <hr>